December 1, 2022 By Mark Kantrowitz

 Options for Financial Relief After the End of the Payment Pause and Interest Waiver

-The student loan payment pause and interest waiver will expire at the end of 2022.
+The student loan payment pause and interest waiver will expire in mid-2023.
 When it does, what options are available for financial relief if you have not yet got a job and are still struggling to repay your student loans?

 The payment pause and interest waiver, which began on March 13, 2020, suspends the repayment obligation on federal student loans held by the U.S. Department of Education.
 This includes all loans made under the William D. Ford Federal Direct Loan Program (Direct Loans) and some loans made under the Federal Family Education Loan Program (FFELP).
 The interest waiver sets the interest rate to zero for the duration of the payment pause.

 The U.S. Department of Education announced its eighth extension on November 22, 2022.
 The payment pause and interest waiver is now set to expire in 2023, 60 days after lawsuits challenging President Biden’s student loan forgiveness plan are resolved or June 30, 2023, whichever comes first.

 Student and parent borrowers will have several options for financial relief after the payment pause and interest waiver ends.

 It is important to talk to the loan servicer about your options a few weeks before the end of the payment pause and interest waiver, to make sure your loans will be placed in the right option for you.
 (Even if you plan on restarting payments, you should contact the loan servicer to update your bank account information if you signed up for AutoPay, where your monthly loan payments are automatically transferred to the lender.)